openhpc/cloudwg/tutorials/pearc20/exercise4.md

 * Jobs > Job Composer to create and submit jobs from the web browser
 * Clusters > PEARC Cluster Shell Acess to open web-based command line access to our elastic cluster

+Additional AMIs and build scripts will be available in the future to further automate OHPC and Open OnDemand integration.

 From here, one could [Setup Interactive Apps](https://osc.github.io/ood-documentation/master/app-development/interactive/setup.html) on Open OnDemand.

 ### X2go